Investing in Milngavie Reservoirs

 Footpath Upgrades

-Footpath upgrades began at Lovers' Lane on Monday 14th August and this first section has been successfully completed.
-The next phase of upgrades begins w/b 27 November when attention turns to a section of the footpaths at the opposite side of Mugdock Reservoir – a stretch which runs along the side of Mugdock Road, at the end nearest to Mugdock Causeway.
-The reservoirs are very much open for business while our work is happening!
+Footpath upgrades are ongoing and we are now working on a section of the footpaths on the south side of Mugdock Reservoir – a stretch which runs from the central hub area along to the foot bridge, situated south of the exit to Drumclog car park.
+The reservoirs are very much open for business while our work takes place.
 We are doing all we can to keep any disruption for visitors and local residents to a minimum.
 Find out more here.

 Respect Our Reservoirs & Safety